 Another, and more realistic example, is another client we will call Patty.
 Patty is a little more busy than Steve, but she still comes in every now and then for her massages.
 Her certificate was redeemed in August 2019 and since then, her Client Lifetime Value has grown to $900.
 Remember, you are paying to get access to potentially reoccurring clients who haven't found a massage therapist in your area.

 To sign up for WelcomeMat Services, it is a 6 month agreement to start, and then you can cancel at any time.
 But let me tell you, this has helped me get access to people in my area faster than any service I've ever used.

 Referrals are always a great way to go when it comes to building more clientele, too.
 One thing that I have found works for new clients is to offer them 50% off their next massage if they bring someone new in within 30 days.
 Then I offer that same offer to their referral.
 After 30 days, it is 20% off.
 It's been extremely successful, but I don't rely solely on referrals to reach new clients.
 I feel that there are other ways to see more exponential growth.

 These are just the tips and tricks that have worked for me.
 Not everyone has the best results with these strategies.
 But what I have listed above has been extremely successful for my business!
 Good luck!!

 Mia Shaughnessy is a licensed massage therapist, professional microbalding artist and CEO of Balance and Composure Massage.
 She started her first business at the age of 20 and has expanded exponentially since the start of her business.
-This blog is for those who are interested in starting their own business, or those who are looking to keep up with the latest news at Balance and Composure Massage.
+This blog is for those who are interested in starting their own business, those interested in beauty and wellness, or those who are looking to keep up with the latest news at Balance and Composure Massage.